Leokuf/Codex/Philosophy/Rules.md

 # Life
-- Simplify all forms of chaos.
-Don't knowingly cause chaos.
+- Find ways to simplify chaos in your life.
 - Detach only as much as necessary.
-- Steer clear of politics.
+- Steer clear of divisive politics.
+- Avoid nihilism in all capacities.
+- Identity is the root of all suffering.
+Don't become to attached to who you are right now, or you will not be able to become who you need to be.

 # Friendship
 - Make conversation with everyone.